sagarmittal1/new-portfolio/README.md

-## My personal website that include all functionality that I always wanted like --
+## My personal website that include all functionality that I needed
 - Education and Experience page
 - Projects which have the link to the project
 - Optional things like for blog, resume, and my CP profile